 Your ConvertKit API Key

-Replace your-convertkit-api-key with your actual ConvertKit API key (found on your account settings page).
-Do not remove the quotes.
+Replace your-convertkit-api-key with your actual ConvertKit API key.

 Mapping your Clickbank Products to ConvertKit Tags